How do I increase my productivity and maximize my time?

 Using productivity tools and apps is not only free but one of the best productivity tips and tricks you need in your life.

 #5.
 Automate All That You Can

 Do you manually complete tasks that you don’t have to?
-Are you using all the automations available to you?
+Are you using all the automation available to you?

-Examples of simple automations in your life could be setting up automatic payments on monthly electrical or cable bills, and also automatic depositing money into a savings account or retirement fund, but also using your PVR to record your favorite shows.
+Examples of simple automation in your life could be setting up automatic payments on monthly electrical or cable bills, and also automatically depositing money into a savings account or retirement fund, but also using your PVR to record your favorite shows.